Sulfacetamide/sulfur

 The drug combination sulfacetamide/sulfur is a topical acne medication manufactured by Medicis under the trade name Plexion and also available under other trade names such as Clenia, Prascion, and Avar.
 It combines sodium sulfacetamide, a sulfonamide antibiotic, and sulfur, a keratolytic agent.
 It is available in four formulations: as a cleansing cloth, cleanser, topical suspension, and as a facial mask.
 The sulfacetamide inhibits the growth of the bacterium Cutibacterium acnes that is associated with acne, while sulfur facilitates the removal of dead skin cells to prevent clogged pores.

+In 2023, it was the 311th most commonly prescribed medication in the United States, with more than 200,000 prescriptions.